The first time a user launches your app is like the first time you meet an investor.

 Their proposed solution is the 3×3 rule: If you can encourage 3 app session in the first 3 days, only 29% of your users will churn.

-This is why you need to nail the first session with an engaging onboarding experience – otherwise you don’t have a chance of your app being opened the next day, or the day after that.
+This is why you need to nail the first session with an engaging onboarding best practices experience – otherwise you don’t have a chance of your app being opened the next day, or the day after that.

 Using funnels and flows you can optimise a user’s first interaction with you so they’ll have a higher likelihood of becoming a high value, engaged user.